 Who can use the portable cream?

-Because it is a medicine for topical use (on the skin) and because it does not have systemic absorption, almost all people can use a portable cream; however, because the portable cream contains dexamethasone, it should be used with caution in infants, young children, and pregnant women.
+Because it is a medicine for topical use (on the skin) and because it does not have systemic absorption, almost all people can use a portable cream; however, because the mobile cream contains dexamethasone, it should be used with caution in infants, young children, and pregnant women.

-There are only exceptional cases where it is contraindicated, such as people allergic to the components of the cream.
+There are only exceptional cases where it is contraindicated, such as people being allergic to the components of the cream.

 The contraindications of the cream are the following:

-- Patients allergic to dexamethasone (corticosteroids).
+- Patients are allergic to dexamethasone (corticosteroids).

 - Clotrimazole sensitive patients.

 - Patients with sensitivity to gentamicin (an antibiotic that stops the proliferation of bacteria).